 Thomas Lakes Trail is a 7.9 mile heavily trafficked out and back trail located near Basalt, Colorado that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash